minkedup/ddm/STANDARD.md

 ## Introduction

-The core unit that `ddm` works with is called a configuration pack, abbreviated `conf-pack`.
-In short, configuration pack contains metadata for how to install configuration files, coupled with configuration files themselves.
-Each configuration pack should target one application, but the standard is flexible enough to accommodate non-standard configurations.
+The core unit that `ddm` works with is called a **configuration pack**, abbreviated `conf-pack`.
+In short, configuration packs contains metadata for how to install configuration files, coupled with configuration files themselves.
+Each configuration pack should target one application, but the standard is flexible enough to accommodate non-standard use cases.

-Configuration packs reside within pack directories.
+Configuration packs reside within **pack directories**.
 The next section explains how configuration packs should be laid out within a pack directory, with the following section describing how configuration packs should be setup.

 ## The Pack Directory

-`ddm` works within a pack directory when processing configuration packs.
+`ddm` always works within a pack directory when processing configuration packs.
 Each application should have a configuration pack named after it in the pack directory by convention.

 When `ddm` is first run, it treats the directory it is run in as a pack